MooersLab/latextips/README.md

 Use PNG files or PDFs for image files.
 One drawback to Overleaf is that you cannot use postscript, EPS, or TIFF files.
 You can take a snapshot of images in these formats and save them as PNG files for uploading to Overleaf.
-Or, you can convert all the TIFF files in a folder to PNG files with the command `mogrify -format png *-Copy.tif`.
+You can also convert all the TIFF files in a folder to PNG files with the command `mogrify—format png *-Copy.tif`.
-The command line utility mogriy is installed with the imagemagick suite.
+The command line utility mogrify is installed with the imagemagick suite.
-You can use PDFs, but you will not get a preview of the image file on Overleaf, unlike the case with PNG files.
+You can use PDFs, but unlike with PNG files, you will not get a preview of the image file on Overleaf.
 You have to wait for the document to be compiled by Overleaf to see an included image from a PDF.

 ## Indices